 The world of Revenue Generation is ever-dynamic.
 The universe of tax is equally changing by the second.
-To the government, the goose that lays the golden eggs is every earner of income particularly the blue-chip multinationals and nationals; of course, they not only lay golden eggs, they lay several golden eggs.
+To the government, the goose that lays the golden eggs is every earner of income particularly the blue-chip multinationals and nationals; of course, they not only lay golden eggs, but they also lay several golden eggs.
 But the geese would not lay eggs only for one man to take and vanish into thin air; certainly not.

 In the world today, multinationals, make conscious efforts to reduce their golden egg (tax) liabilities in the most legal ways possible.
-In similar vein, the government makes conscious efforts to reduce the possibility of companies not paying enough taxes.
+In a similar vein, the government makes conscious efforts to reduce the possibility of companies not paying enough taxes.
 The consequence of this: a totally non-fictional legal conflict.
 This conflict has transcended into the international atmosphere; it is absolutely real.
 It is not an issue to be treated with levity anymore.
-Nations of the world in collaboration with representatives from the private sector and the academia all sit to passionately discuss this conflict with a view to creating a viable and beneficial balance in world economies.
+Nations of the world in collaboration with representatives from the private sector and academia all sit to passionately discuss this conflict with a view to creating a viable and beneficial balance in world economies.
 Creating the balance inevitably occasioned the issue of BEPS, which means BASE EROSION AND PROFIT SHIFTING, among other relevant issues.

 Briefly tracing the historical flow of BEPS becomes very crucial at this juncture.
 The largest conglomeration of countries of the world is the United Nations (UN).
 The UN is well organized and has several organs and agencies including the one particularly dedicated to tax matters, the ORGANIZATION FOR ECONOMIC COOPERATION AND DEVELOPMENT (OECD).
 From the OECD, the BEPS phenomenon was created.
 What is this BEPS?